 The excellent solution is this one:

 COLLECT STATISTICS ON <TABLE>; — all column statistics are refreshed.
 Summary statistics are only updated once.

 Although less intense on resources than traditional column/index statistics, this should still be avoided:

 COLLECT STATISTICS ON <TABLE> <COLUMN_1>; — first collection of summary statistics

 COLLECT STATISTICS ON <TABLE> <COLUMN_2>; — needless 2nd collection of summary statistics

-Conclusion: Summary statistics collection is a very useful feature to refresh the number of rows information per table quickly.
+Conclusion: Summary statistics collection is a handy feature to refresh the number of rows information per table quickly.